Communication and Fatigue After Stroke or Brain Injury

 Late talkers may say very few words, rely more on gestures than speech, or not yet combine words by their second birthday.
 Often, they understand more than they can express, which can lead to meltdowns or frustration—especially when caregivers or peers don’t understand what they need.

-What Is MLU and Why Does It Matter for Kids with Language Delays?
+MLU and Why It Matters for Kids with Language Delays

 Children with language delays often have a low MLU, meaning their sentences are shorter and simpler than expected for their age.
 Understanding MLU helps parents and therapists track progress and decide what kinds of language strategies will be most useful.